Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Finite-Time Optimal Basis Identification and Fast Local Convergence

 The linear convergence of rPDHG relies on the condition \eqref{condition L}.
-If \eqref{condition L} holds for all $n\ge 1$ with a constant $\condL \ge 0$, then the global linear convergence is established by showing the number of iterations required for each inner loop does not exceed $O(\tfrac{\condL}{\beta})$.
-We will now demonstrate the existence of a close neighborhood of the optimal solution $z^\star$ within which \eqref{condition L} holds with a potentially much smaller $\condL$ than the global $\condL$, so rPDHG requires a significantly smaller number of iterations for the inner loops and therefore have a much faster local linear convergence rate in this neighborhood.
-Our analysis will proceed in two steps with two lemmas, followed by their proofs.

-In the first step, we demonstrate that the condition \eqref{condition L} indeed holds with an alternative $\condL$ for the iterates $\bar{z}=(\bar{x},\bar{y})$ if (i) each component of $\bar{x}_\Theta$ is sufficiently bounded away from $0$ and (ii) each component of $\bar{x}_{\bar{\Theta}}$ equals zero.
-For simplicity, we still assume that the optimal basis is $\{1,2,\dots,m\}$ for simplicity.
+If \eqref{condition L} holds for all $\ell\ge 1$ with a constant $\condL \ge 0$, then the global linear convergence is established by showing the number of iterations required for each inner loop does not exceed $O(\tfrac{\condL}{\beta})$.
+We will now demonstrate the existence of a close neighborhood of the optimal solution $z^\star$ within which \eqref{condition L} holds with a potentially much smaller $\condL_{\mathrm{loc}}$ than the global $\condL$, so rPDHG requires a smaller number of iterations for the inner loops and therefore has a faster local linear convergence rate.
+We demonstrate that the condition \eqref{condition L} indeed holds with an alternative $\condL_{\mathrm{loc}}$ for the iterates $\bar{z}=(\bar{x},\bar{y})$ if (i) each component of $\bar{x}_\Theta$ is sufficiently bounded away from $0$ and (ii) each component of $\bar{x}_{\bar{\Theta}}$ equals zero.
+For simplicity, we assume that the optimal basis is $\{1,2,\dots,m\}$.
 We will use the following step-size dependent constant:

 When $\tau = \frac{1}{2\kappa}$ and $\sigma = \frac{1}{2\lambda_{\max}\lambda_{\min}}$ (the step-sizes used by Theorem \ref{thm:local_linear_convergence}), we have $c_{\tau,\sigma} = \sqrt{2\kappa}$.

 \begin{lemma} Under Assumption \ref{assump:unique_optima}, for any $\bar{z}=(\bar{x},\bar{y})$ and $r > 0$ such that